Eeli Tolvanen: Jokerit (2017–2018)

 Following two seasons in the USHL, Tolvanen started his professional career in July 2017 by agreeing to an optional two-year contract with the Finnish-based Jokerit of the Kontinental Hockey League (KHL).
-He scored his first career KHL hat trick in his season debut against HC Dinamo Minsk on 23 August 2017.
+He scored his first career KHL hat trick in his season debut against Dinamo Minsk on 23 August 2017.
 Tolvanen subsequently became the youngest player to record a hat trick in KHL history at 18 years old.
-He would score his second career KHL hat trick on 25 September 2017 in his eleventh game of the KHL season against HC Vityaz.
+He would score his second career KHL hat trick on 25 September 2017 in his eleventh game of the KHL season against Vityaz.
 As a result of his outstanding play, Tolvanen claimed KHL Rookie of the Month honors in September and October.
 In October, Tolvanen had recorded five goals and four assists for nine points through 12 games and was selected to represent Finland at the 2018 Winter Olympics.
 He was also voted in by fans to play at the 2018 KHL All-Star Game.
 Tolvanen finished the regular season with 19 goals and 17 assists through 49 games to set a new KHL scoring record for players under the age of nineteen.
 The previous record was held by Evgeny Kuznetsov who scored 32 points in 44 games in the 2010–11 season.
 During the KHL playoffs, Tolvanen tallied six goals to tie Valeri Nichushkin for the KHL goalscoring record.
 After Jokerit were eliminated by CSKA Moscow in the quarterfinals, he signed a three-year, entry-level contract with the Nashville Predators.